-- In Fire Emblem: Path of Radiance and Radiant Dawn, it turns out that when he was about seven years old, Ike saw his father kill his mother and was so shocked that he nearly strangled Mist, until Sephiran intervened and brainwashed Ike to forget what he had just witnessed.
+- In Path of Radiance and Radiant Dawn, it turns out that when he was about seven years old, Ike saw his father kill his mother and was so shocked that he nearly strangled Mist, until Sephiran intervened and brainwashed Ike to forget what he had just witnessed.

 - The remake of Mystery of the Emblem reveals that Ogma was forced to compete in brutal Gladiator Games as a child.
 Though he may not show it, it's clear the experience severely traumatized him, to the point where he doesn't want anyone bringing up his past.